Perlmutter

 Preparation for Perlmutter

 In preparation for Perlmutter, NERSC implemented a robust application readiness plan for simulation, data, and learning applications through the NERSC Exascale Science Applications Program (NESAP).
-Part of the effort yielded recommendations for transitioning applications to Perlmutter so that current users can get up to speed on using the unique features of the new system.
+Part of the effort yielded recommendations for transitioning applications to Perlmutter so that current users can get up to speed on using the new system's unique features.

 Building Software and Running Applications